sushant08kr/hello-world/README.md

 # hello-world
-Intro to git and github
+Intro to git and github with a simple hello world example.